-LABEL DESCRIPTION Smart Connect Select Smart Connect and the 2.4 GHz and 5 GHz WiFi networks will use the same SSID and WiFi security settings.
-Wireless/WiFi Netv work Setup Band This shows the WiFi band which this radio profile is using.
-2.4GHz is the frequency used by IEEE 802.11b/g/n/ax WiFi clients, 5GHz is used by IEEE 802.11a/n/ac/ax WiFi clients.
-Wireless/WiFi Click this switch to enable or disable WiFi in this field.
+Wireless/WiFi Netwo Select Smart Connect and the 2.4 GHz and 5 GHz WiFi networks will use the same SSID and WiFi security settings.
+Band ork Setup This shows the WiFi band which this radio profile is using.
+2.4GHz is the frequency used by IEEE 802.11b/g/n/ax WiFi clients, 5GHz is used by IEEE 802.11a/n/ac/ax WiFi clients. - Click this switch to enable or disable WiFi in this field.
 When the switch turns blue, the function is enabled.
 Otherwise, it is not.
-Channel Select a channel from the drop-down list box.
-The options vary depending on the frequency band and the country you are in.
-Use Auto to have the Zyxel Device automatically determine a channel to use.
-Bandwidth Select whether the Zyxel Device uses a WiFi channel width of 20MHz, 40mHz, 20/40MHz, 20/40/80MHz or 20/40/80Hz.
-A standard 20 MHz channel offers transfer speeds of up to 150 Mbps whereas a 40 MHz channel uses two standard channels and offers speeds of up to 300 Mbps.
-40 MHz (channel bonding or dual channel) bonds two adjacent radio channels to increase throughput.
+Select a channel from the drop-down list box.
+The options vary depending on the frequency band and the country you are in. t Use Auto to have the Zyxel Device automatically determine a channel to use.
+Select whether the Zyxel Device uses a WiFi channel width of 20MHz, 40mHz, 20/40MHz, 20/40/ 80MHz or 20/40/80Hz.
+A standard 20 MHz channel offers transfer speeds of up to 150 Mbps whereas a 40 MHz channel uses two standard channels and offers speeds of up to 300 Mbps. t 40 MHz (channel bonding or dual channel) bonds two adjacent radio channels to increase throughput.
 The WiFi clients must also support 40 MHz.
 It is often better to use the 20 MHz setting in a location where the environment hinders the WiFi signal.
 An 80 MHz channel groups adjacent 40 MHz channels into pairs to increase bandwidth even higher.
 Select 20MHz if you want to lessen radio interference with other wireless devices in your neighborhood or the WiFi clients do not support channel bonding.
-Because not all devices support 40 MHz channel, select 20/40MHz or 20/40/80/MHz to allow the Zyxel Device to adjust the channel bandwidth automatically.
-Control Sideband This is available for some regions when you select a specific channel and set the Bandwidth field to 40MHz or 20/40MHz .
+Not all Zyxel Devices support all channels.
+The Zyxel Device will choose the best bandwidth available automatically depending on the radio you chose and network conditions .
+Sideband t This is available for some regions when you select a specific channel and set the Bandwidth field to 40MHz or 20/40MHz .
 Set whether the control channel (set in the Channel field) should be in the Lower or Upper range of channel bands.
-Wireless/WiFi Netv work Settings Wireless/WiFi Network Name The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
+Wireless/WiFi Netwo ork Settings The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
 Wireless devices associating to the access point (AP) must have the same SSID.
 Enter a descriptive name for this WiFi network.
 You can use up to 32 printable characters, including spaces.
-Max Clients Specify the maximum number of clients that can connect to this network at the same time.
-Hide SSID Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
-This check box is grayed out if the WPS function is enabled in the Network Setting > Wireless > WPS screen.
-Multicast Forwarding Select this check box to allow the Zyxel Device to convert wireless Multicast traffic into wireless unicast traffic.
-BSSID This shows the MAC address of the wireless interface on the Zyxel Device when WiFi is enabled.
-Security Level
+Max Clients S Specify the maximum number of clients that can connect to this network at the same time.
+Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
+This check box is grayed out if the WPS function is enabled in the Network Setting &gt; Wireless &gt; WPS screen.
+Select this check box to allow the Zyxel Device to convert wireless Multicast traffic into wireless unicast traffic.
+BSSID 1 This shows the MAC address of the wireless interface on the Zyxel Device when WiFi is enabled.